bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 		)
 	);

-When a rule group is named identically to a controller class/function it will be used automatically when the run() function is invoked from that class/function.
+When a rule group is named identically to a controller class/method it will be used automatically when the ``run()`` method is invoked from that class/method.

 .. _using-arrays-as-field-names: